dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 ## Another story

 This is a real story, with the industry and the names of the people involved changed.
-It's about a friend of mine named Daniella.
+It’s about a friend of mine named Daniella.
 Daniella is one of the best account managers on her field whom I lately meet her at about once per year.
 Two years before, she was talking to me about why she would look for changing employers "*soon*":

 *"When I joined the company almost everybody on our team was from Europe's south ([PIGS](http://en.wikipedia.org/wiki/PIGS_%28economics%29 'PIGS')), we were handling a range of client accounts, usually working long hours.
 After first two years down the line the company got established and decided to stabilize on the number of clients and customer acquisition rate.

 I found out that as old employees started leaving, having a normal turnover, the new hires were being paid more for less amount of work.
 Also all all of them where locals.
-This was the first the signal that I had to move on"*
+This was the first the signal that I had to move on."*

-Following Daniella’s Facebook posts ( :-[ ), I saw that some months later she is head of European operations on her sector working for a large multinational.
+Following Daniella on Facebook and Twitter, I saw that some months later she became  head of European operations on her sector, working for a large multinational.
 The multinational though is a company based in Scandinavia.
-Following her posts, couldn't help myself to wonder if the same story would possible for a UK multinational of any size.
+Couldn't help myself from wondering if the same story would possible for a UK multinational of any size.

 I have heard many stories, I also have mine.
-This though perfectly describes the "Kiske effect".
+The one in the previous paragraph though perfectly describes the "Kiske effect".

 ## Analysis